recruiters

 Every interview they conduct probably feels like Ground Hog Day to them.
 They interview so many candidates who use the same canned answers, and ask thoughtless questions they could’ve found the answers to on the company web site.

 How do you keep from blending in with these candidates?
-By following some of the out-of-the-box career advice I’ve shared over the years in this blog and in my on-demand programs.
-In fact, I’ve just created a new blog category to gather together everything I’ve written on out-of-the-box career advice.
+By following some of the outside-the-box career advice I’ve shared over the years in this blog and in my on-demand programs.
+In fact, I’ve just created a new blog category to gather together everything I’ve written on outside-the-box career advice.
 Click here to find advice guaranteed to set you apart and make you stand out from other candidates.

 Related posts